 An award winning comedian and the star and co-creator (alongside Tim Key and Mark Watson) of two series of BBC Four’s comedy quiz show We Need Answers, Alex Horne has established a reputation among critics, comics and audiences as a thoughtful and original stand-up comedian and writer.

 Alex is the creator and host of the potent comedy music show The Horne Section.
 Together, Alex and his five piece band create a heady mix of stand up comedy, cabaret performances and outlandish musical talent with special guests such as Ed Byrne, Jimmy Carr, Greg Davies, Neil Hannon, Tim Minchin, Al Murray and Peter Serafinowicz.
-The Horne Section has had sold-out runs at the Edinburgh Festival in both 2010 and 2011, as well as at The Soho Theatre, Lyric Theatre - Shaftesbury Avenue, The Criterion Theatre and The Hackney Empire.
-In 2011, The Horne Section was commissioned to make a one-off special for Radio 4, the success of which led to a full series, broadcast in spring 2012.
-They made a return to Edinburgh this year for a special one-off show for Radio 4 live from the festival.
-This one-off show will ran in addition to their Live At The Grand performances which marks their largest venue to date.
-During Autumn 20212, The Horne Section performed a number of live dates at the Southbank Centre in London and the band also accompanied Alex as guest host on Never Mind The Buzzcocks.
+The Horne Section has had sold-out runs at the Edinburgh Festival 2010-2013, as well as at The Soho Theatre, Lyric Theatre - Shaftesbury Avenue, The Criterion Theatre and The Hackney Empire.
+In 2011, The Horne Section was commissioned to make a one-off special for Radio 4, the success of which led to two full series, broadcast in 2012 and 2013 with a third due to be recorded next year.
+In 2012 the band accompanied Alex as guest host on Never Mind The Buzzcocks.

 "Certainly the most charming and probably the funniest half-hour of the radio week"